 Muscle weakness in the throat may make talking or swallowing difficult.
 Speech therapy may help strengthen the muscles or work around the weakness.

-Medications may be needed for symptoms such as seizures or pain.
+Medications may be needed for symptoms such as irregular heartbeat, seizures or pain.

 There are no current guidelines to prevent mitochondrial myopathies.
 If you have a family history of the disorder, you can talk to a genetic counselor when deciding whether to have children.